huggingface/transformers/docs/README.md

 pip install -e ".[docs]"
 ```

+---
+**NOTE**

+You only need to generate the documentation to inspect it locally (if you're planning changes and want to
+check how they look like before committing for instance).
+You don't have to commit the built documentation.

+---

 ## Packages installed

 Here's an overview of all the packages installed.
 If you ran the previous command installing all packages from